 But what about termites?
 What does winter mean for them?
 Do they die off too like mosquitoes and box elder bugs?
 Or are they like rodents, and invade your home in search of warm place and food?

-Unfortunately, unlike box elder bugs or mosquitoes, the activities of termites do not die out even in the winter.
+Unfortunately, unlike box elder bugs or mosquitoes, the activities of termites do not die out even in the winter because of cold temperatures.
 Like rodents, they set up camp in and around your house and eat away your wooden structures and destroy your house.
 Subterranean termites are well-protected in the winter months because they are underground or well-insulated mud tubes.
 The termite nest is either deep underground or inside your house.

-Need professional help to completely eliminate the threat of termite infestation from your house?
+Need professional help to completely eliminate the threat of termite infestations from your house?
 For the people of Gilbert, AZ, Arizona Pests Solutions is here to help you protect your house against these destructive pests.
 For termite inspection, termite control, termite treatments, and other pest control services, please contact us at Arizona Pests Solutions and schedule an inspection today!

 Always actively looking out for the signs of termite activity in and around the house is crucial to prevent termite infestation.
 To truly get rid of termites, you have to spot the signs of termites at the early stage.
 As preventing termites from setting up camp in and around your house is easier than getting rid of them later, homeowners must always stay vigilant to keep their house safe from termites infestation.

-During winter the chances of termites infestation rise.
+During winter, termites remain active, and the chances of termite infestations rise.
 Termites are tiny pests that love to eat dead leaves and wood from fallen trees.
 And in winter their food sources are abundant as termites cannot tell the difference between fallen trees and wood planks used for building modern dwellings.
 Termite invasion is more of a threat in winter than any other time of the year.
-That’s why modern houses made with wood frames are in danger especially in winter.
-And during winter, to save themselves from the dryness outside, termites move indoors in search of food, warmth, and moisture.
+That’s why modern houses made with wood frames are in danger, especially in winter.
+And during winter, to save themselves from the dryness and the cold weather outside, termites move indoors in search of food, warmth, and moisture.

 Take a look at how you can avoid the threat of termite infestation by using these top 5 tips.

-To congregate in any area, termites look for moisture in its surrounding area.
-They need to keep their body moist otherwise they will quickly dehydrate.
-To prevent the termite infestation during winter, make sure to reduce the humidity in your house.
+To congregate in any area, termites look for moisture in their surrounding area.
+They need to keep their body moist otherwise they will quickly dehydrate due to colder temperatures.
+To prevent termite infestation during winter, make sure to reduce the humidity in your house.